adambuczek/adambuczek.github.io/src/learning-journal/composing-functions.md

     }
 }
 ```
-Saving intermediate values and returning only the accumulated, final value canbe done easier using `reduce`.
+Saving intermediate values and returning only the accumulated, final value can be done easier using `reduce`.

 ReduceRight implementation
 ---